pudly/schmopera-hugo/content/articles/13-more-pop-singers-with-pipes-lets-hear-it-for-the-boys.md

 ---
-title: "13 more pop singers with pipes: let's hear it for the boys"
+title: "13 more pop singers with pipes: let&#039;s hear it for the boys"
 ---

 ## Otis Redding